 I’ve Only Heard of LASIK – Are the Other Methods Safe?

 Yes, the three methods of laser eye surgery are all safe and effective.
-LASIK is the most common method, but SmartSight is quickly gaining popularity.
+LASIK is the most common method, but SmartSight NOVA is quickly gaining popularity.
 PRK is the only option for some patients.
-For those comparing PRK vs LASIK, both methods have their safety profiles and benefits, making them reliable choices depending on individual needs.

 Is There a Difference in Cost Between the Three Methods?